hjdhjd/homebridge-myq/README.md

 What does *just work* mean in practice?
 It means that this plugin will discover all your myQ devices and poll at regular, reasonable intervals for changes in state of a garage door opener, lamp, or other myQ devices and inform HomeKit of those changes.
 By default.
 Without additional configuration beyond the login information required for myQ services.

+`homebridge-myq` has been around a long time and is trusted by thousands of users.
+It's the first myQ [Homebridge](https://homebridge.io) plugin to provide comprehensive support for various myQ features such as obstruction detection, and the first to provide support for multiple myQ device types (currently, garage door openers and lamps).
+As more of the API can be decoded, my aim is to support as many device types as possible.
+I relay on this plugin every day and actively maintain and support it.

 ### Features
 - ***Easy* configuration - all you need is your myQ username and password to get started.** The defaults work for the vast majority of users.
 When you want more, there are [advanced options](#advanced-config) you can play with, if you choose.